blackflux/lambda-serverless-api/CONFDOCS.md

 Babel is a toolchain that is mainly used to convert ECMAScript 2015+ code into a backwards compatible version of JavaScript in current and older browsers or environments.

+### <a name="blackfluxrobo-config-plugin-req-ref-js-gardener">js-gardener</a> ([`link`](https://github.com/blackflux/js-gardener#readme))

+*NodeJs Project Management.*

+Enforces and helps setting up best practices around NodeJs projects.
+Enforces highest code quality and minimizes package setup and maintenance complexity - so you can focus on writing code.
+Highly recommended if you are getting started with a new package and extremely useful if you are maintaining multiple packages.

 ### <a name="blackfluxrobo-config-plugin-req-ref-semantic-release">semantic-release</a> ([`link`](https://github.com/semantic-release/semantic-release))

 *Automates npm package release workflow.*